 Remember, You Don’t Need to Meet People Everywhere You Go

-It’s also important to be able to enjoy a place on your own because you’re not going to make friends everywhere you go.
-I do, however, understand that people can leave a more lasting impression than many travel destinations.
+It’s also important to be able to enjoy a place on your own because you’re not going to make friends everywhere you go while solo traveling.
+Sometimes you will be alone.
+There is no avoiding it.

 The Reality of Meeting People While Traveling

 Chances are, you won’t stay in contact with the people that you meet during your trip for more than a few months after you return home.
-It’s still well worth putting in the effort.
-Even though the friendships may not last a lifetime, the memories will.
+Once you go back to your normal life, it’s hard to stay in contact with travel buddies.

 Every once in a while, you will make a real, lifelong friend while traveling.
 There are a handful of people that I’ve met during my travels that I’ve kept in contact with years after meeting.
 Some, I’ve even met up with in their home countries or different places around the world.

-Final Thoughts: How to Meet People While Traveling Alone
+My Experience Meeting People While Traveling Alone

 If you’re about to head out on your first solo trip and are worried about not being able to make friends, the best thing you can do is to stay in a social hostel and visit the bar.
 Even if you just sit there, you’ll meet people most of the time.